al3xkras/chess-com-bot-selenium/README.md

 A Chess.com bot based on the Stockfish chess engine and the Selenium WebDriver.

-- Engine's ELO rating, realistic move delays and other properties can be modified in the command line arguments.
+- Engine's ELO rating, and other properties can be modified in the command line arguments.

 - Supported on any platform that can run Docker/Docker-Selenium and on Windows.